 Vapor intrusion is the migration of volatile chemicals from the subsurface into the indoor air of buildings located above the contamination.
-This handbook was developed by the Tri-Services Environmental Risk Assessment Working Group (TSERAWG) to serve as a resource for remedial project managers (RPMs) that may need to investigate the vapor intrusion pathway at Department of Defense (DoD) sites.
-The Tri-Services of the DoD includes the Departments of the Air Force, Army, and Navy, with the Department of the Navy (DON) including both the Navy and the Marine Corps.
+This handbook was developed by the Tri-Service Environmental Risk Assessment Work Group (TSERAWG) to serve as a resource for remedial project managers (RPMs) who may need to investigate the vapor intrusion pathway at Department of Defense (DoD) sites.
+The Tri-Services of the DoD include the Departments of the Air Force, Army, and Navy, with the Department of the Navy (DON) including both the Navy and the Marine Corps.
 This handbook was developed to support RPMs working on both active and closed Air Force, Army, Navy, and Marine Corps bases, as well as Formerly Used Defense Sites (FUDS).
 The handbook is intended to provide a general framework for conducting vapor intrusion investigations under the Defense Environmental Restoration Program (DERP).
 Both residential and occupational exposure scenarios are discussed since both groups can be affected by vapor intrusion.

-Vapor intrusion should be evaluated as a potential human exposure pathway when volatile chemicals are present in soil, soil gas, or groundwater that underlies existing structures or has the potential to underlie future buildings.
+Vapor intrusion should be evaluated when volatile chemicals are present in soil, soil gas, or groundwater that underlies existing structures or has the potential to underlie future buildings and there may be a complete human exposure pathway.
 Due to their physical properties, volatile chemicals can migrate through unsaturated soil and into the indoor air of buildings located near zones of subsurface contamination.
-The United States Environmental Protection Agency (EPA) defines a chemical as volatile if its Henry's Law constant is $1 \times 10^{-5}$ atm-m/mol or greater (2002).
-Volatile organic compounds (VOCs)-including such common chemicals as petroleum hydrocarbons (e.g., benzene) and chlorinated solvents (e.g., trichloroethylene [TCE])-are the class of chemicals of greatest interest for this pathway.
+The United States Environmental Protection Agency (EPA) defines a chemical as volatile if its Henry's Law constant is 1 x 10-5 atm-m/mol or greater (2002).
+Volatile organic compounds (VOCs) - including such common chemicals as petroleum hydrocarbons (e.g., benzene) and chlorinated solvents (e.g., trichloroethylene [TCE]) - are the class of chemicals of greatest interest for this pathway.
 Other chemicals of potential interest include mercury (the only volatile metal), various semi-volatile organic compounds (SVOCs), (e.g., polycyclic aromatic hydrocarbons [PAHs]), and certain pesticides.
-The EPA (2002) has identified more than 100 chemicals that have sufficient volatility and toxicity to pose a theoretical vapor intrusion hazard (included in this document as Appendix A).
-Therefore, if it is known or reasonably anticipated that these chemicals may have been used or released at a site by a DoD entity, they should be included in the vapor intrusion investigation.
+The EPA identified more than 100 chemicals that have sufficient volatility and toxicity to pose a theoretical vapor intrusion hazard (EPA, 2002).
+Appendix A of this document contains a list chemicals that have sufficient volatility and toxicity that is based on the EPA methodology and with current data.
+Therefore, if it is known or reasonably anticipated that these chemicals may have been used or released at a site by a DoD entity and there is a potential complete human exposure pathway, they should be included in the vapor intrusion investigation.